Robot 500 – Bumps & Bangs!

 Robot Bang & Bump Rules

-Typical rules used in Robot Bang & Bump Races that use an arena similar to the one above, are:-
+Typical rules used in Robot Bang & Bump Races that use arenas similar to the ones above, are:-

 However if your mentor or teacher agrees, you can change any of these rules any way you like, you can even make up rules that are completely your own – the main purpose is to have fun while learning about robotics!